 At ATypI 2004 in Prague, he spoke about British traffic signs.
 In particular, he will talk about Jock Kinneir and Margaret Calvert's influential traffic signs and accompanying letterforms from the early 1960s for Britain's national roads (first for the new motorways and later for the whole national road network).
 [Google] [More] ⦿

 Promodesign is a Brazilian graphic design company of Crystian Cruz in Sao Paulo.
 Crystian Cruz and Beto Shibata used to run the Tipos Maléficos foundry.
-He is also associated with Agencia Africa.
-Presently he is type director at Africa Propaganda.
+He is also associated with Agencia Africa, where he was type director at Africa Propaganda.
 Alternate URL.
 Since 1999 he has been working as art director for a major Brazilian magazines and as type consultant for publishing companies and design studios.
+Crystian is currently located in Newcastle, Australia.
 He specializes in commissioned type design.

 Alyson L. Hill (Department of Psychology, Stephen F. Austin State University, Nacogdoches, TX) discusses readability of web sites.
 Dated 1997.
 One of her conclusions: In this experiment, Times NR (proportionally spaced) was faster than Courier New (non-proportionally spaced), while Arial (proportionally spaced) was slower than Courier New.
 [Google] [More] ⦿